 proposal would include an annual, renewable contract quoting a monthly fee.
 It is a serious mistake to offer a bid that is

 priced below your own cost.
-Do yourself a favor and master the bidding process before you begin submitting proposals.
-Whenever
+Do yourself a favor and master the bidding process before starting a cleaning business, and submitting

-you price your service too high, you may lose the contract.
-If you price too low, you may secure the contract and wish that
+proposals.
+Whenever you price your service too high, you may lose the contract.
+If you price too low, you may secure the contract

-and price your service fees.
-They figure if you are a qualified contractor, you will know how to submit an accurate price
+you construct and price your service fees.
+They figure if you are a qualified contractor, you will know how to submit an accurate

-estimate for all the required services.
-A bidding formula takes into consideration all of your expenses, the desired net profit,
+price estimate for all the required services.
+A bidding formula takes into consideration all of your expenses, the desired

-will take to clean the building you are bidding.
+a night it will take to clean the building you are bidding.
 Next, determine what the going labor rate is for your city.
-Then, add your
+Then,

-labor burden that includes all payroll costs.
-Next, add all of your anticipated expenses including chemical, equipment, and
+add your labor burden that includes all payroll costs.
+Next, add all of your anticipated expenses including chemical, equipment,

 to add to your price.
 The net profit is amount of income available to you as the owner.